Salukara

-Salukara is a type of pancake of the Waray people in Eastern Samar, Philippines.
-It is made with galapong (or glutinous rice flour), coconut milk, sugar, and water, the same ingredients to make the cake called bibingka.
+Salukara is a type of pancake made by the Waray people in Eastern Samar, Philippines.
+Its ingredients are galapong (or glutinous rice flour), coconut milk, sugar, and water, the same as a cake called bibingka.
 Traditionally tubâ (palm wine) is used as the leavening agent, giving the pancakes a slightly sour aftertaste, though standard baker's yeast can be substituted.
 They are cooked in a pan or clay pot traditionally greased with pork lard or lined with banana leaves.
 They are commonly eaten for breakfast and for merienda.